shapovalov-sasha/Task-Manager/README.md

 # How to

-Clone this repository in the desired folder.
+Clone this repository in the desired folder:

 `git clone git@github.com:shapovalov-sasha/Task-Manager.git`

-Navigate to project directory
+Navigate into project directory:

 `cd Task-Manager`

-Install running
+Install by running:

 `npm install`

-When installation is done, start the project in development mode
+When installation is done, start the project in development mode:

 `npm start`